NachoPomares/NutritionLabel/README.md

 # NutritionLabel
-Label form from the curse "Responsive Web Design" from freeCodeCamp
+Label form from the course "Responsive Web Design" from freeCodeCamp